brentley/ecsworkshop/content/conclusion/conclusion.md

 +++
-title = "What Have We Learned" chapter = false weight = 1
+title = "What Have We Accomplished" chapter = false weight = 1
 +++